scperkins/EJEHardenberg.github.io/public/tech-blog/circe-beyond-basics.md

 told you exactly where the problem was, namely the second child of the object.
 But you might also see the weird message of `[A]Vector[A]` where before we saw the nice human friendly error message we wrote.
-This is a bug, and until the [issue] is closed you'll have to live with it.
+This is a bug, and until the [issue] is closed you'll have to live with it if you're not willing to use the work around mentioned last in this blog post.

 #### Letting circe do most of your work